Composable research platform Open-source distribution planned

 Apps

-- Containers: single-port web containers run out of the box.
+- Containers: single-port web containers.

 - Native: command line serial, parallel, or distributed executables are supported.